 The demand letter is one of the most important documents an insurance adjuster will receive.
 Its importance cannot be overstated.

 As a result most people prefer to have a lawyer write one on their behalf.
 Lawyers write demand letters on a regular basis and know what details to include.
 Just as importantly, they know what not to say.

 Additionally, it is sad but true that adjusters pay more attention when there is a lawyer involved.
 We do not take a dime from our clients unless and until their case settles or we win at trial.
 Adjusters know this.

 The mere fact that we have reviewed the facts and accepted a case sends the message that the claim has substance.

 Need help with a demand letter in California?
 Call us…

 If you or someone you care about has been injured in California because of a car accident, dog bite, dangerous product, slip and fall accident or another wrongful act, we invite you to contact us for a free consultation.

-Call us at (855) JUSTICE to speak to an experienced California injury attorney about your case.
+Call us at (855) LAWFIRM to speak to an experienced California injury attorney about your case.

 We can also help you write an effective demand letter after a Nevada accident or injury.